sky-uk/ruby-bootcamp/environment.md

 ## Checkout the bootcamp materials

 The [ruby-bootcamp](https://github.com/lvl-up/ruby-bootcamp-fil) repository is the starting point for the bootcamp.
-You'll want to [fork the repository](https://github.com/lvl-up/ruby-bootcamp-fil) and clone it locally.
+You'll want to clone it locally.
 Start by reading the [readme](https://github.com/lvl-up/ruby-bootcamp-fil/blob/master/readme.md).

 ## Install Ruby
-From the terminal, cd in to where you have checked out the bootcamp repo and run `.setup.sh`
+From the terminal, cd in to where you have checked out the bootcamp repo and run `./setup.sh`